cadin/devblog/_posts/2021-09-28-developing-for-playdate-in-vscode.md

 ## Old Friend

-Now that I'm back in VS Code, I'm surprised to find that autocomplete for the Playdate SDK actually seems better than in Nova.
+Now that I'm back in VS Code, I'm surprised to find that autocomplete for the Playdate SDK actually seems better than in Nova[^1].
 In Nova, typing `playdate.graphics.` will bring up autocomplete suggestions for _everything_ in the SDK, instead of just the things in the "graphics" module.
 VS Code does this properly, and also provides suggestions for code in my own modules, which I didn't seem to be getting in Nova.

 _And_ I can finally once again select a keyword in my code and see all other instances highlighted.
 I never realized how much I rely on that feature until it was missing.
 It seems strange that Nova doesn't have this.
 Perhaps I just couldn't find the setting to enable it.

 I do look forward to trying Nova again once it's gotten a bit more mature.

+[^1]: Turns out this nice autocomplete I'm getting is coming from the [Lua extension](https://marketplace.visualstudio.com/items?itemName=sumneko.lua), not VS Code itself.